isobar-nz/silverstripe-spindb/readme.md

  - Your web server has limited disk space
  - Your website has a huge database
  - You need professional archival / SLA storage and backup requirements
- - Late-night downtime would cause significant issues
+ - Late-night performance degradation could cause significant issues

 ## Installation